In these days of the cost-of-living crisis, with costs across the board going up, business people must continue to remember their worth.

 CUSTOMER: “That’s cutting into my savings.
 But I’ll rent your tools.”

 CONTRACTOR: “Okay!
 I’ll be back on Saturday and we can start.”

 CUSTOMER: “Wait.
 I can’t on Saturday.
 I only have time today.”

-CONTRACTOR: “Sorry, I only give lessons on Saturday, because I have to prioritize my time and my tools have to be at other jobs with other customers all week long.
+CONTRACTOR: “Sorry, I only give lessons on Saturday because I have to prioritise my time and my tools have to be at other jobs with other customers all week long.

 CUSTOMER: “Okay!!
 I’ll sacrifice my family plans on Saturday.”